-Balanced precariously over the precipitous gorge that once held the thundering cascades of the Tallulah River, tiny Tallulah Falls (pop.
+Balanced precariously between the US-441 freeway and the precipitous gorge that once held the thundering cascades of the Tallulah River, tiny Tallulah Falls (pop.
 168) has an illustrious history.
 As word of the natural wonder spread, crowds were drawn to the breathtaking sight, and by the turn of the 20th century Tallulah Falls was a fashionable resort, with several elite hotels and boardinghouses catering to lowland sightseers.
 Fortunes changed when the falls were harnessed for hydroelectricity, but recent compromises have brought the falls back to occasional life.
-On weekends, usually in spring and fall, the waters are again released and can be admired from Tallulah Gorge State Park (706/754-7981), a very pleasant park with a local history museum, camping, showers, hiking trails, and a very cool suspension bridge over the river and gorge.
+On weekends, usually in spring and fall, the waters are again released and can be admired from Tallulah Gorge State Park (706/754-7981), a pleasant park with a local interpretive center, camping, showers, hiking trails, and a cool suspension bridge over the river and gorge.

 Stretching downstream along the six cascades of Tallulah Falls, the dramatic sheer walls of Tallulah Gorge have both haunted and attracted people for centuries.
 The wary Cherokee heeded legends that warriors who ventured in never returned, and many a curious settler had a waterfall or pool named in his honor—posthumously, after an untimely slip.